-The preliminary SEA/SH risk rating should be included in the initial E&S covenant established as part of a deal origination process.
+The preliminary SEA/SH risk rating should be included in the initial E&S covenant established as part of a deal origination process, and the borrower should be informed of their basic SEA and SH responsibilities related to this preliminary risk score (see Box 2, below).
 On the basis of additional information gathered during project preparation, the risk should be updated as appropriate.